Testing the Holy Spirit…

 God would later reveal in Numbers 14:22, "Surely all the men who have seen My glory and My signs which I performed in Egypt and in the wilderness, yet have put Me to the test these ten times and have not listened to My voice."

-"Tempting the Lord" would be a phrase that referred to a human being that would demand something from God in exchange for the promise to believe and submit to Him, which is a promise no human being can possibly meet.
+"Tempting the Lord" would be a phrase that referred to a human being that would demand something from God in exchange for the promise of believing and submitting to Him, which was a promise that was not intended to be kept.

-Copyright ©2007 Helpmewithbiblestudy.org.
+Copyright © 2007 Helpmewithbiblestudy.org.
 All rights to this material are reserved.
 We encourage you to print the material for personal and non-profit use or link to this site.
-You may not distribute articles to other web locations for retrieval or mirror at any other site.
+If you find this article to be a blessing, please share the link so that it may rise in search engine rankings.